Similarly, we can also either undertake or assist in the negotiations with the water company for any sewer diversions (section 185) or off-site sewer

 In areas served by DCWW (mainly Wales), the gravity foul sewers and lateral drains for a new development would be designed to the Welsh national standards.

 Station Addendum.
-The sewers, lateral drains and any ancillaries such as pumping stations would have to be offered to DCWW for adoption.
+The foul sewers, lateral drains and any associated ancillaries such as pumping stations would have to be offered to DCWW for adoption.